systemcarl/weblog/articles/devlogs/blank/ci-cd.md

     projects.

 ### Stacking Containers
-To fully implement a modern web application deployment, it was necessary to
+To fully implement a modern web application deployment, I had to
     install more than just my [SvelteKit] application on the server.
 Fortunately, since I was [already using Docker], I could containerize the other
     required services as well.